 The images shown here were derived from a mosaic of images calculated single orbit observations taken by the High Resolution Stereo Camera (HRSC) on board ESA's Mars Express spacecraft.
 The map shows the landing site of the "Perseverance" rover of the NASA Mars 2020 mission.
 HRSC is a camera experiment that was developed and is operated by the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR).

-» read more in the main article and below the gallery about the region north of Labeatis Fossae ...
+» read more in the main article and below the gallery about the first Topographic map ...

 » read more about the Topographic Map of Jezero Crater

 The goal of NASA’s Mars2020 mission is to explore the history of water and chemistry in an ancient crater lake basin and associated river-delta environments to probe early Martian climates and search for life.
 The mission is set to land on 18 February 2021 in Jezero crater.
 The planned landing area is marked with an ellipse (landing site ellipse = LSE).
 On board: The NASA rover “Perseverance”.
 The 1,025 kg heavy rover is the most complex equipment ever sent to Mars.
 Besides numerous scientific instruments, it will carry containers for a drill core sample collection that will be left on Mars for a later return to Earth carried out by follow-up missions planned for the 2030s.
 The rover also carries a 1.8 kg helicopter drone named “Ingenuity” as technology demonstrator and near field reconnaissance instrument.